A NASH Diet Food List for Your Liver

 Excessive alcohol

-Even though NASH is not caused by high alcohol consumption, alcohol can worsen liver disease and contribute to liver inflammation.
+NASH is not caused by high alcohol consumption, but alcohol can worsen liver disease and contribute to liver inflammation.
 It is better to limit alcohol if you have NASH.
-And if you have advanced NASH, experts recommend avoiding alcohol entirely.1,2
+If you have advanced NASH, experts recommend avoiding alcohol entirely.1,2

-Portion control can help with weight loss goals and can therefore be helpful for those with NASH.
-Here are some portion control tips:1,6
+Portion control can help with weight loss goals and is helpful for those with NASH.
+Try these tips for your daily meal plan:1,6

-• Eat slowly and mindfully – Pay attention to when you feel hungry and full, and practice mindful eating to prevent overeating.
+• Eat slowly and mindfully: Pay attention to when you feel hungry and full.
+Practice mindful eating to prevent overeating.

-• Don’t skip meals – Skipping meals can lead to overeating.
+• Don’t skip meals: Skipping meals can lead to overeating later.
 It is best to eat regular, balanced meals throughout the day.

-• Use smaller plates and bowls – This may help you from overeating.
+• Use smaller plates and bowls: This may help prevent you from overeating.

-• Eat without distractions – Eating without distractions allows you to fully focus on the sensory experience of eating, focusing on food's taste, texture, and smell.
-This helps you slow down and can cut down on overeating.
+• Eat without distractions: Eating without screens or other distractions allows you to focus on the sensory experience of eating.
+Paying attention to taste, texture, and smell helps you slow down.

-Your doctor may recommend you work with a dietitian or nutritionist to meet your diet and nutrition goals.
-These experts can help you make better food choices while taking into consideration your medical history, lifestyle, and food preferences.3
+Your doctor may recommend working with a dietitian or nutritionist to help you meet your dietary and nutritional goals.
+These experts can help you create a personalized NASH meal plan.
+They take into consideration your medical history, lifestyle, and food preferences.3

 Additional help is available